 - Chop the onion and tomato into small pieces.

-- Start the instant pot in SAUTE mode and heat oil and ghee in it.
+- Start the Instant Pot in SAUTE mode and heat oil and ghee in it.
 Add cumin seeds and saute for 30 seconds

 - Add the onions, ginger, and garlic.
-Saute for a couple of minutes.
+Sauté for a couple of minutes.
 Add the tomato and spices.
 Stir well.
 Add water and deglaze the pot.

 - Add the spinach and carefully place the chicken pieces on top of the spinach (you can place the whole chicken thigh or cut it into pieces).
-Press CANCEL and close the instant pot lid with the vent in the sealing position.
+Press CANCEL and close the Instant Pot lid with the vent in the sealing position.

 - Press MANUAL or Pressure Cook mode for 8 minutes.
-When the instant pot beeps, do a quick pressure release.
+When the Instant Pot beeps, do a quick pressure release.
 PRESS Cancel.

-- Open the lid, remove the chicken pieces and set aside.
-Blend the spinach and other ingredients to a creamy texture preferably using an immersion blender.
+- Open the lid, remove the chicken pieces, and set aside.
+Blend the spinach and other ingredients to a creamy texture, preferably using an immersion blender.

-- Cut the chicken into smaller pieces about 1 inch in size and then add it back to the spinach curry.
+- Cut the chicken into smaller pieces about 1 inch in size, and then add it back to the spinach curry.

 - Add the garam masala and, if using, cream to the curry.
 Press SAUTE and give the curry a quick boil.
 This could splutter out, so cover with a lid.